davidebolo1993/cosigtdoc/docs/setup/setup.md

-# Pipeline Setup
+# Workflow Setup

-This section provides detailed instructions for setting up the cosigt pipeline on your system.
+This section provides detailed instructions for setting up COSIGT on your system.

 ## Prerequisites

-Cosigt is built on version 7 of the popular [Snakemake](https://snakemake.github.io) workflow management system.
+COSIGT is built on the popular [Snakemake](https://snakemake.github.io) workflow management system.
 Detailed instructions for installing Snakemake are available in the [official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
 Below is a minimal installation script using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

 ::: warning
-We have tested the cosigt pipeline with Snakemake version 7.32.4.
+We have tested COSIGT with Snakemake version 7.32.4.
 At the time of writing, Snakemake has migrated to versions 8/9, introducing changes that we have not yet evaluated - therefore, versions >=8 are not currently supported.
 :::

 ```bash